 After the untimely passing of Teh, the prize was renamed the KT Jeang Retrovirology Prize to honour Teh’s contribution to our field.
 Several outstanding scientists have been awarded with Retrovirology Prize since its inception, and the full list is available here.

 Nominations should be sent to Will Shadbolt at Retrovirology by email.
-The nomination call is open until 8th March, 2020.
+The nomination call is open between May 10th, 2021 and June 6th, 2021.
 Late nominations will not be accepted.
 Nominations are usually submitted by members of the Retrovirology editorial board but self-nominations are also permitted.
 All nominations will be treated as confidential.

 Nominations should include a full CV and a statement clearly explaining the key scientific contributions to the field that have been made by the nominee and may be related to fundamental mechanisms of retrovirus replication, host-pathogen interactions, immune responses to retroviruses, development of animal models and clinical science related to retroviruses.
 A single key scientific contribution is sufficient.

 Be “mid-career”, which we define as 45-60 age bracket.

 Nominations of individuals from under-represented groups are encouraged.

 Nominations are evaluated by the Retrovirology Prize committee of 12 members, consisting of 6 female and 6 male members based in different regions of the world.
 Members of this committee include past awardees and individuals who are outside of the Retrovirology Editorial team.
 Appointment to this committee will be for 3 years and committee members cannot be nominated for the award during their tenure as assessors of the Retrovirology Prize.